The Imposters by Tom Rachman

 About Claire Fuller

 I’m a novelist and short fiction writer.
-For my first degree I studied sculpture at Winchester School of Art.
-I began writing fiction at the age of 40, after many years working as a co-director of a marketing agency.
+I studied sculpture at Winchester School of Art and didn’t begin writing fiction until I was 40, after many years working as a co-director of a marketing agency.
 I have a Masters (distinction) in Creative and Critical Writing from The University of Winchester.
 I live near Winchester, England with my husband and a cat called Alan, and I have two grown-up children.

 My five published novels are: The Memory of Animals, (2023); Unsettled Ground (2021) (which won the Costa Novel Award 2021, and was shortlisted for the 2021 Women’s Prize for Fiction); Bitter Orange (2019) (longlisted for the International Dublin Literary Award); Swimming Lessons (2017) (shortlisted for the Encore Prize for second novels, and Livre de Poche Prize in France); and Our Endless Numbered Days (2015) (winner of the 2015 Desmond Elliott Prize for debut fiction).
 They have been translated into more than twenty languages.

-My sixth novel, Hunger and Thirst will be published in May 2026.
+My sixth novel, Hunger and Thirst will be published in May 2026 in the UK, and June 2026 in the US and Canada.

 Scroll down to buy my books.